 - What problems does your reader want to solve?

-- What are important features of the product you are promoting?
+- What are the important features of the product you are promoting?

 - What does the reader want with the product?